-- 14.02 The parties agree that sub-article 14.01 (a) will be applied in the following manner during the Employer self-insured period: - (a) For any absence for which sick pay is claimed, an employee must provide the Employer with a certificate, in the form attached hereto as Schedule A, signed by the employee and confirming that personal illness or injury has prevented the employee's attendance at work on those days. - (b) The employee will be required to provide the Employer with a medical certificate as set out in Schedule B, confirming that the employee's personal illness or injury prevented the employee's attendance at work, if: - i) The employee has been absent for at least three consecutively scheduled shifts, and the Employer has requested such certificate, or - ii) The employee has an established pattern of absenteeism, and the Employer has given the employee written notice that they must provide such a certificate. - (c) The employee will be required to provide the Employer with a medical certificate as set out in Schedule B, confirming that the employee's personal illness or injury prevented the employee's attendance at work, if the Employer requests that the employee provide a certificate from their physician (or nurse practitioner or midwife, in the context of the employee's pregnancy) that they are sufficiently recovered from the personal illness which caused their absence and is capable of performing their former duties and responsibilities; the employee's reinstatement after sick leave will be conditional on them supplying such certificate.
+- 14.02 The parties agree that sub-article 14.01 (a) will be applied in the following manner during the Employer self-insured period: - (a) For any absence for which sick pay is claimed, an employee must provide the Employer with a certificate, in the form attached hereto as Schedule A, signed by the employee and confirming that personal illness or injury has prevented the employee's attendance at work on those days.

-- i) When the information provided in the standard form is insufficient to substantiate illness or injury, or - ii) When additional information is required to establish that the employee is medically able to return to work with or without accommodation, or - iii) Under other circumstances, subject to a reasonable rationale.
+- (b) The employee will be required to provide the Employer with a medical certificate as set out in Schedule B, confirming that the employee's personal illness or injury prevented the employee's attendance at work, if: - i) The employee has been absent for at least three consecutively scheduled shifts, and the Employer has requested such certificate, or - ii) The employee has an established pattern of absenteeism, and the Employer has given the employee written notice that they must provide such a certificate. - (c) The employee will be required to provide the Employer with a medical certificate as set out in Schedule B, confirming that the employee's personal illness or injury prevented the employee's attendance at work, if the Employer requests that the employee provide a certificate from their physician (or nurse practitioner or midwife, in the context of the employee's pregnancy) that they are sufficiently recovered from the personal illness which caused their absence and is capable of performing their former duties and responsibilities; the employee's reinstatement after sick leave will be conditional on them supplying such certificate. - (d) The Employer reserves the right to require a medical certificate at the Employer's expense in special circumstances, such as: - i) When the information provided in the standard form is insufficient to substantiate illness or injury, or - ii) When additional information is required to establish that the employee is medically able to return to work with or without accommodation, or - iii) Under other circumstances, subject to a reasonable rationale.